When you select a layer in Sketch, you can create and edit its style properties in the Inspector.

 How to Add a New Fill

-To add a new fill, click the + icon in the Fills panel.
-You can create add as many fills as you like to a single layer and they’ll stack on top of each other.
+To add a new fill, click in the Fills panel.
+You can add as many fills as you like to a single layer and they’ll stack on top of each other.
 For each fill you create, you’ll have the following options:

 - Enable/Disable checkbox

-- Colour/Preview well.
+- Color/Preview well.
 Click on this to select a different color or change the fill type.
-Read more about colours.
+Read more about colors.